aacfla/aacfla.github.io/pages/large-group.md

 When: Thursday (just for Week 0!), September 27, at 6 pm

-Where: Bruin Reception Room (of the 2nd floor of Ackerman, near Ackerman Grand Ballroom)
+Where: Bruin Reception Room (on the 2nd floor of Ackerman, near Ackerman Grand Ballroom)

 Additionally, we'd love to have you eat dinner with us at 5 pm in De Neve dining hall!